wisdown/core-code-from-scratch-readme/Challeng-weeks/week-2.md

 Exercise No. 2

-- how i fixed: retunr operator was not included
+- how i fixed: return operator was not included

 ```javascript
 /*This code does not execute properly.
 Try to figure out why. */